Castle

 THE BOOK THE JOURNEY

 The Journey was first published in England in 1977 by Collins and in the USA by Dial Press.
-The following year it was translated in to German by Christian Spiel and published under the title Es stand ein Schloss in Böhmen by Hoffman und Campe.
-In 1996 it was translated in to Czech by Eva Kondrysova and published by Mlada Fronta.
+The following year it was translated into German by Christian Spiel and published under the title Es stand ein Schloss in Böhmen by Hoffman und Campe.
+In 1996 it was translated into Czech by Eva Kondrysova and published by Mlada Fronta.

 The journey that Countess Sternberg describes is more spellbinding than any traveller’s tale.
 The author was born into an aristocratic family in Schleswig-Holstein and brought up in an enchantingly beautiful house decorated by Angelica Kaufmann.
 As a young girl Cecilia Reventlow went to live with her grandmother, Countess Hoyos, in Vienna.
 For people like her, Vienna was still governed by strict protocol and society was obsessed by birth and pedigree.
 Cecilia escaped this maze of convention when she married at the age of eighteen the dashing Count Leopold Sternberg.
 A Bohemian nobleman whose vast estates and ancient lineage could satisfy the most critical, Count Leopold was also a man of tremendous courage, with an unquenchable humour and vitality with a total lack of self-consciousness or self importance.